 Medicine: Cats benefit from routine physical examinations.
-Physical examinations are important to keep your cat healthy and to give you an opportunity to speak with staff members about your cat's health care.
+Physical examinations are important to keep your cat healthy and to give you an opportunity to consult us about your cat's health care.
 During a physical examination, diagnostics and vaccinations are performed as needed.
-Typically, healthy and younger cats only need an examination on a yearly basis.
+Typically, healthy and younger cats need an examination on a yearly basis.
 Older cats or cats with health issues may need examinations more frequently to maintain a high quality of life.

-Surgery: Should your cat need surgery, we offer diagnostics such as bloodwork as well as provide close surgical monitoring, post-operative pain medications and top notch after care for our patients.
-Most surgeries are done at our clinic by the staff veterinarian, but occasionally the doctor might feel a patient would be better served by the skills of a specialist surgeon in which case we will arrange for a referral when necessary.
+Surgery: Should your cat need surgery, we offer diagnostics such as bloodwork, close surgical monitoring, post-operative pain medications and loving after care for our patients.
+Most surgeries are done at our clinic, but occasionally the doctor might feel a patient would be better served by the skills of a specialist surgeon in which case we will help you arrange a referral.

 Grooming: We offer lion cuts to channel cuts with sedatives available to help stressed out kitties tolerate this sometimes uncomfortable or unpleasant experience with ease.
 Regular grooming helps to prevent the formation of hairballs in the digestive tract as well as keeping the skin healthy and the coat free of matting.
 A Lion Cut is when the entire body is shaved very short, leaving long hair (when applicable) on the head, tail and lower limbs.
 A Channel Cut is when the belly and rear are shaved only. *** It is best to have Kitty groomed BEFORE matting develops.
 This practice helps to keep the procedure shorter and easier on your cat, the skin healthier and the fees lower. *** Spot shaves, anal gland expressions, baths for short haired cats (no cage dryers used), nail trims, brush outs, and eye/ear cleanings are also available.
 All cats must be up to date on rabies vaccinations and exams.
 If it is a kitty with health issues, we might need an exam prior to better understand how to help him/her and you.